entrofi/microservicesSandbox/README.md

 #### Useful Configuration Parameters for Other services
 **Ports listened by services:**
 - config-server port: 8888
+- registry-server-eureka: 878x (8781 and 8782 is available for current configuration)
 - kbms port: 8070
 - fms port: 8080
 - booking port: 8010